QiaoJiang123/data_acquisition/legal_data_acquisition/README.md

-# legal-data-acquisition
+# Leagle Data Acquisition

-All data are stored in the Requester Pay S3 bucket in AWS.
-The location will be updated later.
+Data are stored in the Requester Pay S3 bucket in AWS.

+## Govinfo

 ## US Judges from Wiki (Updated on 02/06/2022)##
 * US Court of Appeals Current Judge: ***s3://datahubforall/legal/USCA_current_judge.csv***